Hayden Poulter: Murders

 On 19 October 1996, Poulter met 21-year-old Natacha Hogan, a sex worker, on a street in Auckland just before 5:00 a.m. after he had trawled through two bars looking for potential victims.
-The two walked together towards Pigeon Park, a cemetery, where Poulter had requested the two engage in sex.
+They walked towards Pigeon Park, a cemetery, where Poulter had asked to have sex.
 Poulter then robbed, raped, and murdered Hogan by bludgeoning her to death.
 Her body was later found by a nun walking her dog.
 When police examined the crime scene, they discovered Hogan had been bashed with two rocks.
 Six days later, Poulter sent a long letter full of misspellings to the New Zealand Herald's Auckland newsroom.
 The letter made reference to Hogan's murder, which Poulter claimed was his fourth killing.
 He also claimed he would kill again and bragged about his crimes.

 On 26 October 1996, Poulter entered Cleopatra's, a massage parlour, armed with a large knife.
 Poulter entered the parlour around 4.20 p.m. and paid $50 for a room with his pick of a Thai woman.
 He chose Ladda Nimphet and entered a private room with her.
 When she left to make some coffee, Poulter retrieved his knife and then stabbed Nimphet to death when she returned.
 The manager of the parlour, Herbert Richard Norris, and another Thai woman who worked there, Angkana Chaisamret, heard screams.
 As the door swung open a naked Poulter emerged holding a bloodied knife.
-Poulter than stabbed both Norris and Chaisamret before fleeing the parlour through a second storey window at the back of the building.
+Poulter then stabbed both Norris and Chaisamret before fleeing the parlour through a second-storey window at the back of the building.
 All three victims suffered multiple stab wounds.
 Both Norris and Nimphet succumbed to their injuries but Chaisamret survived.
 Hours later, Poulter, who was bleeding from his leg, walked into the Auckland central police station at around 11:13 p.m. and placed the knife on the counter.
-He surrendered to police and confessed to the murders.
+He surrendered to the police and confessed to the murders.

 Trial

 Poulter confessed to his crimes, but while describing the events he claimed he could not remember the week between the killings.
 He attributed his murderous rampage to a second personality of his which he called 'Hell' which had supposedly driven him to commit murder.
 He claimed he thought the massage parlour workers were gang members who were out to ruin him.
 He said he had remorse for the slayings.

 In 1997, after he was declared sane, Poulter pleaded guilty to murder, rape, attempted murder, and possession of an offensive weapon in public.
-Days after pleading guilty, he was jailed for life, with a fifteen year non parole period.
+Days after pleading guilty, he was jailed for life, with a fifteen-year non-parole period.